Slick9000/diana/README.md

 # diana
 library of python functions implemented in lua!

-i created natsuka mainly out of fun (and boredom)

 ## usage
 download diana.lua and import it to where your application is